cj401-jw/code_example/README.md

 ## __Running experiments__

 1. __Train single model__</br>
-Create a folder with experiment name under `experiments` folder with `params.json` and run the experiment:
+Create a folder with experiment name under `experiments` folder with `params.json`.
+It should looks like `experiments/resnet18/params.json`.
+Then just run the experiment:
 ```
 python train.py --data_dir data/imagenet/ --model_dir experiments/resnet18/
 ```
 It will instantiate a model and train it on the training set following the hyperparameters specified in `params.json`.
-It will also evaluate some metrics on the validation set.
-While training you can monitor training through real time ploting which automaticly will arise after start training.
-After finish training you experiment folder should be:
+It will also evaluate metrics (defined in `model/metirc.py`) on the validation set.
+While training you can monitor training through real time ploting which automaticly will arise after start training. </br>
+The structure of experiments after running a few different models might look like this (try to give meaningful names to the directories depending on what experiment you are running):

 2. __Hyper parameters search__